 .

 Culture is a major factor in what people hold to be important, true, or even possible.
-Though people are physically similar their cultural background and experiences can cause them to view and approach things differently.
+Though people are all similar in the physical sense their cultural background and experiences can cause them to view and approach things differently.

 .

-I never really paid attention to culture until I'd moved abroad.
-Over time I made note of similarities and contrasts in the local approach to things in my new country compared to my home.
-It's fascinating to observe familiar things prioritized and done differently.
-Although, nowhere are the differences more clear than in sports.
+I never really paid attention to cultural issues until I moved to Japan.
+Over time, as I became acclimated to the environment, I noted the similarities and contrasts in the general approach to doing things compared to where I used to live.
+As a newcomer, it's fascinating to see familiar things prioritized and done differently.

 .